jyellick/obc-docs/FAQ/Consensus_FAQ.md

 A research paper will be published by IBM Research to describe this new algorithm in further detail, and we will continue to make further research investments in the subject and share our results with the OBC community.

-&nbsp;
-##### What are the expected performance figures for OBC?
-The performance of a chain network depends on several factors, such as the encryption method used, transaction message size, security level set, business logic running, number of validators, proximity of the validating nodes, and the consensus algorithm deployed, etc.

-The current performance goal for OBC is to achieve 100,000 transactions per second in a standard production environment of approximately 15 validating nodes running in close proximity.
-The OBC team is committed to continue to invest in improving the performance and the scalability of the system.